masauer2/MASContactCalculator/README.md

 - A `Selection` class: Allow the user to subselect atoms in a frame.
 - One class per type of calculation i.e distance calculations should be stored in a `Distance` class w/ static methods to compute properties on a frame.
 - Better documentation
+- Unit tests?
+How do you unit test io functions??